kraugar/react-boilerplate/README.md

 2. Install -> [Yarn](https://yarnpkg.com/en/docs/install)
 3. Download project with git -> `git clone https://github.com/svipben/react-boilerplate.git`
 4. Go to the directory where you downloaded the project
-5. Install all needed packages -> `yarn install:packages-all`
+5. Install all needed packages -> `yarn install:all`
 6. Launch development server -> `yarn run:dev`
 7. That's it, you're ready to develop apps faster than ever before!
 8. Not necessary, but you can edit `package.json`, `src/assets/humans.txt` and `README.md`